Informing to Empower

 The class researched and conducted direct outreach to build support for EV charging solar farms, while gathering feedback from numerous stakeholders and grassroots organizations about the solution.

-REAL would update the California Public Utility Code to permit “over the fence” sale of low cost solar power for a new generation of small solar family farms on agriculturally zoned land.
+REAL would have updated the California Public Utility Code to permit “over the fence” sale of low cost solar power for a new generation of small solar family farms on agriculturally zoned land.
 These farms, up to 100 acres in size, would be permitted to sell the electricity that they generate to neighboring properties and rural EV charging stations within a two mile radius.

 Informing to Empower’s past projects include InformYourVote.org.
 During the 2021 New York City mayoral primary, more than 150,000 New Yorkers viewed our non-partisan candidate debate videos, making us the most widely used online voter education resource for the largest ranked choice voting contest in U.S. history.